spiralulam/bumblebo/README.md

 # BumbleBO

-BumbleBO is a framework for Bayesian Optimization with arbitrary surrogate models (e.g. all learners from sklearn).
+BumbleBO is a framework for Bayesian Optimization that supports all regressor models from sklearn as surrogate models.
 The acquisiton function is optimized using multi-objective heuristics from [pymoo](https://pymoo.org/) and resampling-based uncertainty measures.